codewithshek/Basic-c-programming-problems/C Program to read three numbers and arrange in ascending order/code/README.md

-you can use any one code file from above
+You can use any one code file from above two.